git-town/git-town/website/src/preferences/sync-feature-strategy.md

 ## options

+### merge

-When set to `merge` (the default value), Git Town merges the parent and tracking branches into local feature branches.
+When using the "merge" sync-feature-strategy, [git sync](../commands/sync.md) merges the parent and tracking branches into local feature branches.

+`merge` is the default value because it is the safest and easiest option.

+### rebase

 When set to `rebase`, it rebases local feature branches against their parent and tracking branches.

+## change this setting

 The best way to change this setting is via the
 [setup assistant](../configuration.md).

-## in config file
+### config file

 In the [config file](../configuration-file.md) the sync-feature-strategy is part of the `[sync-strategy]` section: